DevSubmarine/DiscordBot/README.md

 - [.NET 6](https://dotnet.microsoft.com/download/dotnet/6.0).
 - MongoDB Cluster.
 - The bot is added to target guild (server).
 See [Creating bot](#creating-bot) above.
+- The bot's DB user has read and write right to relevant collections in MongoDB database.

 Run locally:
 1. Download or clone.